-- Any Federal award that is assigned a single number in the CFDA.
+- Any Federal award that is assigned a single number in the Assistance Listings (formerly CFDA).

 - A cluster of programs, such as:

 - Research and development;

 - o Student financial aid; and

-- o Other clusters (see cluster of programs).
+- Other clusters (see cluster of programs).

 Federal Reporting Personal Identification Number